-Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.
+Exercise a high degree of caution in Belgium due to the threat of terrorist attack.

-- We continue to receive information that terrorists may be planning further attacks in Belgium.
+- Terrorists may be planning further attacks in Belgium.
 An attack could occur at any time.
 Exercise particular caution around locations known to be possible terrorist targets.
 Monitor the news and other sources for changes to local conditions.
 See

 Safety and security.

-- Belgium's current National Terrorism Threat Level is Level 3 of 4, indicating that a serious and credible threat exists.
-On 21 June 2017, there was a failed terrorist attack at Brussels central train station.
+- Belgium's current overall National Terrorism Threat Level is Level 2 of 4, indicating that a threat exists.
+In June 2017, there was a failed terrorist attack at Brussels central train station.
 In March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in central Brussels killed 32 people and injured more than 300.
 See

 Safety and security.